-The fourth experiment, the image-with-Brix experiment, allows us to explore another way of integrating the knowledge from the two sorts of data: to use the image features to predict the relative quality within the distribution of Brix values.
-We used the predictions of Brix aggregations from the leave-one-out experiments from the env-only experiment.
+295 Combining image features with predicted Brix distribution of a harvest experiments from the env-only experiment.
 Among all the experiment series, the models from the image-with-Brix experiment resulted in the lowest RMSEs, as illustrated in Figure 4.
 Among the different features of the aggregated Brix, models that were trained by Brix percentiles slightly outperform the models that assumed a Gaussian-distribution fit, i.e. using the mean and std. as inputs.